StephHjar/tic-tac-toe/README.md

 ### Content
 -[Tech with Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y)'s Colorama tutorial was used to install & use Colorama, to change text colour in the terminal.
+-[This article](https://www.uxmatters.com/mt/archives/2007/01/applying-color-theory-to-digital-displays.php) on UX Matters was used to confirm which colours are best for accessibility on a black background.
+This helped me choose a bright cyan as my welcome message colour.

 ### Media
 -[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.